scottrlarson/profession/content/updates/update-deceptive-design-recent-computers-laptops.md

 - Attempts to regulate access to parts obfuscating, or making 3rd party repair of hardware more difficult
 - Attempts to lock apple software developers into platform ecosystems that only benefits Apple

-### Dell
+### Dell, HP, Sony & Toshiba
 - Designs desktop and laptop hardware around closed design principles, obfuscating, or making 3rd party repair of hardware more difficult
 - Tricking consumers into service contracts when purchasing computers from the Dell store online
 - Pre-loads adware products that are a threat to the secure and reliable functioning of the computer or laptop

-### HP
+### HP Printers
-- Designs desktop and laptop hardware around closed design principles, obfuscating, or making 3rd party repair of hardware more difficult
 - Designs printer hardware and software around closed design principles, obfuscating, or making it difficult to obtain 3rd party manufacturing of ink
-- Tricking consumers into installing adware when installing software/driver packages to operating printers
+- Tricking consumers into installing adware when installing software/driver packages that are required for the correct functioning of their printers
-- Pre-loads adware products that are a threat to the secure and reliable functioning of the computer or laptop

-### Sony
-- Designs desktop and laptop hardware around closed design principles, obfuscating, or making 3rd party repair of hardware more difficult
-- Pre-loads adware products that are a threat to the secure and reliable functioning of the computer or laptop

-### Toshiba
-- Designs desktop and laptop hardware around closed design principles, obfuscating, or making 3rd party repair of hardware more difficult
-- Pre-loads adware products that are a threat to the secure and reliable functioning of the computer or laptop